onap/vnfrqts-requirements/docs/Chapter7.rst

  $ echo $!

-* R-63953 The xNF **MUST** have the echo command return a zero value otherwise the validation has failed
+* R-63953 The xNF **MUST** have the echo command return a zero value otherwise the validation has failed.
 * R-26508 The xNF **MUST** support a NETCONF server that can be mounted on OpenDaylight (client) and perform the operations of: modify, update, change, rollback configurations using each configuration data element,